lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

 ## Window

-Now it's turn for our `Window` class.
+Now it's the turn for our `Window` class.
 As it's been said before, this class mainly deals with window creation and input management.
-Besides that, this class is the first one that shows the first tiny bits of Vulkan.
+Alongside that, this class is the first one which shows the first tiny bits of Vulkan.
 Let's start by examining its main attributes and constructor.

 ```java
 package org.vulkanb.eng;